phcaguiar/terraform-azure-storageaccount/README.md

 # Terraform Azure Storage Account Queue Module

-This module creates an Azure Storage Account Queue and Authorization Rule following the best practices defined by the SRE/Cloud team at Stone CO.
+This module creates an Azure Storage Account, Storage Account for Static Website, Storage Container and Storage Share following the best practices defined by the SRE/Cloud team at Stone CO.

 ## Requirements